-Conditions such as osteoarthritis, rheumatoid arthritis, inadequate blood supply to the bone, external trauma, and bone tumors can lead to the breakdown of the hip joint.
-Before a hip replacement is performed, most people will try using non-surgical therapies, including canes and other walking aids, medicines, and physical therapy.
-If these therapies fail to relieve pain and improve mobility in the hip joint, hip replacement surgery may be recommended.
+Conditions such as osteoarthritis, rheumatoid arthritis, lack of blood supply to the bone, external trauma, joint infection, and bone tumors can lead to the breakdown of the hip joint.
+Before a hip replacement is performed, most people will try using non-surgical therapies, including canes and other walking aids, medications, and physical therapy.
+If these therapies fail to relieve pain and improve mobility in the hip joint, hip replacement surgery may be advised.

 American Academy of Orthopaedic Surgeons